zhangzicong518/zhangzicong518.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm Zicong Zhang, a second-year student majoring in Computer Science, from John Hopcroft Class, Zhiyuan College, [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
-I'm currently a research student in SJTU [MIFA Lab](https://www.weiranhuang.com/) advised by Prof. [Weiran Huang](https://www.weiranhuang.com/) and a remote intern at UMD advised by Prof. [Tianyi Zhou](https://tianyizhou.github.io/).
+I'm currently a research intern at MSRA advised by [Yifan Yang](https://www.microsoft.com/en-us/research/people/yifanyang/).
+And I was fortunate to be advised by Prof. [Weiran Huang](https://www.weiranhuang.com/) in SJTU [MIFA Lab](https://www.weiranhuang.com/) and Prof. [Tianyi Zhou](https://tianyizhou.github.io/) in UMD.

 I'm boradly interested in exploring how to develop efficient, adaptive, and explainable AI.

-My research interests now lies in but not limited to : **Continual Learning**, **Transfer Learning**, **Multimodal Models**
+My research interests now lies in but not limited to :  **Multimodal Reasoning**, **General Agent**, **Continual Learning**

-I'm looking for a on-site summer research position!.
+I'm looking for an on-ste 26 summer research position !